I am a 64bit freak. I got Windows 7, Outlook 2010, Conferencing

 the actions are performed instantly one after another without

-• Quick Steps cannot be added to Quick Access Toolbar.
+waiting for the first action to complete. - Quick Steps cannot be added to Quick Access Toolbar.
 Go

 figure!